-A Washington state supplier hit hard by the aerospace downturn prepares for the future
+WA supplier hit hard by aerospace downturn prepares for future

 Even as he laid people off when business slumped, Cagnatel began the process of hiring engineers and shop floor workers with new skills, competing in a tight labor market with high-tech and space companies.

-“Those jobs will never go to a low-cost environment,” Cagnatel said.
+“This is not a low-cost wokforce,” Cagnatel said.
 “They’re highly technical specialist jobs with components that are highly technologically advanced.”

 He said he must offer a wage “a lot more” than the $18-$22 per hour range.